gasparmoranavarro/topodelprop2/README.md

 TopoDelProp system description

-TopoDelProp is a tool for managing geographic data and metadata, to support a legal cadastre.
-It can be used in any country that uses a projected coordinate system.
+TopoDelProp is a tool for managing geographic data and metadata of topographic delimitations

 You can find the justification for the system and program settings and manual document thesis